 Take a look at this example of a National Renewable Energy Laboratory (NREL) study that had a goal to compare the lifecycle greenhouse gas emissions of various energy technologies.
 The study took into account the total estimated emissions from more than 2100 LCA publications and related those to the total amount of energy generated by those systems during their lifetime operation.
 The carbon intensity results are summarized on the bar graph (p.2 of the fact sheet).
 Interpreting the graph, answer the following questions for yourself and write answers in your notes:

 - What units are used to express the CO2/E metric?

 - Energy from which technology (out of those studied) has the highest "carbon cost"?
 Which one has the lowest "carbon cost"?

 - Which stage of the technology lifecycle does result in the most CO2 emissions: in case of renewable energy systems and in case of fossil fuel energy systems?

-Various Internet sites use combinations of environmental metrics to calculate the so-called ecological footprint.
-This is an illustration how environmental metrics can be used to compare human lifestyles, which essentially comes down to the comparison of technologies people use.
+Various internet sites use combinations of environmental metrics to calculate the so-called ecological footprint.
+This is an illustration of how environmental metrics can be used to compare human lifestyles, which essentially comes down to the comparison of technologies people use.
 These calculators are far from being specific and use generalized information on environmental impacts.
 Here are a couple of calculators you can check just for fun: